Microcement Flooring

 What Is Microcement?

-Microcement USA products use the Forcrete system, which is waterproof, durable, and designed for both residential and commercial applications.
+Microcement USA products use the Forcrete system — waterproof, durable, and designed for both residential and commercial applications.
+See it on floors and in bathrooms and showers.

 Side-by-Side Comparison